cesarvr/blog/content/post/js-performance.md

     })
 ```

-I take a quick look at what at this loops and I got the impression that the problem has to do with the utilisation of ```forEach``` instead of using a classic for from C. I would sound silly but here was my rationale (or foolish assumption) about that decision, My mind was telling me that for each iteration a memory scope was being created and that was messing with the speed of my animation.
-With that story, I edited my code.
+I take a quick look at what at this loops and I got the impression that the problem has to do with the utilisation of ```forEach``` instead of using a classic for from C. This would sound silly but my rationale that for each iteration a memory scope was being created and that that was messing with the speed of my animation.

+With that assumption I edited my code.

 ```sh